ipfs-inactive/ipfs-redux-bundle/README.md

 See https://reduxbundler.com for more info on the wonders of redux bundles.

-Uses [`window.ipfs-fallback`](https://github.com/tableflip/window.ipfs-fallback) to find the best IPFS instance available.
-This will `window.ipfs` if you have [IPFS Companion](https://github.com/ipfs-shipyard/ipfs-companion) installed, or a [`js-ipfs-api`](https://github.com/ipfs/js-ipfs-api) instance otherwise.
+This will try to use `window.ipfs` from [IPFS Companion](https://github.com/ipfs-shipyard/ipfs-companion).
+If not available, tries to connect to `js-ipfs-api`.
+The developer can also enable `js-ipfs` as a fallback.

 ## Usage